octoleo/docker-rosariosis/README.md

 This optional environment variable can be used to define the default school year in RosarioSIS settings.

+### ROSARIOSIS_ADMIN_EMAIL

+This optional environment variable can be used to define an email address where to send error and new administrator notifications.

 ### ROSARIOSIS_LANG

 This optional environment variable is for RosarioSIS to show another language.